 A visual tapestry from locations around the world that influence my work.
+Work can be found in the blog postings below.

 Morocco is a tapestry of diverse landscapes, languages and people.
 The thread that unites the sundry fabrics together is the role that Islam plays in familial, social, and political life.
 From the mosques and call to prayer to greetings and customs, Islam connects Moroccans and underpins the society in fascinating ways.
 Beneath this harmonious quilt, […]